 The contact details that will be publicly available (through a paid extract) include the entity’s address for service and principal place of business.
 If the business name holder is an individual, their date of birth, place of birth and residential address will not be disclosed (unless the residential address is the same as the principal place of business, in which case the extract will disclose the suburb, postcode and state or territory).

-Businesses will be able to choose to register their business name nationally at a cost of $30 for one year or $70 for three years.
+Businesses can choose to register their business name nationally at a cost of $42 for one year or $98 for three years.

 Protecting your brand